piotrmurach/tty-box/README.md

 # ┼────────┼
 ```

-If you want to remoe a given border element as a value use `false`.
+If you want to remove a given border element as a value use `false`.
 For example to remove bottom border do:

 ```ruby
 TTY::Box.new(